 A total of 22 TCs entered the Philippine Area of Responsibility (PAR) in 2020.
 This exceeded the long-term average of 19–20 TCs frequency per year.
 Ten TCs made landfall in the country.
 Seven TCs reached Typhoon (TY) category, while one developed into a Super Typhoon (Rolly).

 Among the 2020 TCs, TY Ulysses affected the largest population and caused the costliest damages of around PHP 20 billion to both agriculture and infrastructure.

 Aside from TY Ulysses, TYs Ambo, Quinta, and Rolly caused at least PHP 1 billion in damages or 300 deaths in the country.

 Most of the country received less than normal rainfall for most of the year.
 Out of 55 PAGASA synoptic stations, 28 stations recorded below-normal rainfall than the 1991–2020 baseline, while 22 stations received above-normal rainfall.
 The western portion of the country received a greater reduction in rainfall than the eastern side.

 While the year started with below-normal rainfall conditions, the last quarter of the year experienced above-normal rainfall, which was attributed to the onset of La Niña, monsoon surges, the tail-end of a cold front, and the passage of tropical cyclones.

-For more information on 2020’s climate and weather trends in the Philippines, see the in 2020, see the Climate Trends section of the SPC 2020.
+For more information on 2020’s climate and weather trends in the Philippines, see the Climate Trends section of the SPC 2020.

 Download the SPC 2020 and previous publications here: www.omlopezcenter.org/state-of-the-philippine-climate/.